openfarmcc/OpenFarm/docs/CONTRIBUTING.md

 ## Style Guides and formatting.

- * We use the [ThoghtBot Style Guide](https://github.com/thoughtbot/guides/tree/master/style) when writiting Ruby.
+ * We use the [ThoughtBot Style Guide](https://github.com/thoughtbot/guides/tree/master/style) when writing Ruby.
 The exception to this is that we use 'single quotes' instead of "double quotes".
  * When designing API endpoints, follow the [JSONAPI.org formatting guide](http://jsonapi.org/format/)
  * Please write specs for your code.
 We use Rspec as our testing framework.